saezlab/ligrec_robustness/Code/README.md

+---
+editor_options:
+  markdown:
+    wrap: 72
+---

 # Code:

-1. **Functions**: This script defines all the functions each other script needs, sorted by script name.
+1.  **Cluster_Reshuffling**: This folder contains most of the code needed to run a robustness analysis when reshuffling or sub-setting cluster annotations of the test data.

+2.  **Resource_Dilution**: This folder contains most of the code needed to run a robustness analysis when diluting the resource with non-canonical interactions.

+3.  **Utilities**: This folder contains utility functions used´in cluster reshuffling or sub-setting, as well as resource dilution.

-2. **GetData**: This script will retrieve all the data currently in use in this project and drops it in the Data folder for you.
+4.  **GetData**: This script will retrieve all the data currently in use in this project and drops it in the Data folder for you.

-3. **OmniPath Dilution Robustness**: This script dilutes OP with genes active in the test data set that are not recorded signalling genes.
-It then investigates how much overlap between the top n highest ranked CC-interactions is affected by the dilution rate.

-4. **Snippets**: This script just represents some code snippets I used to test the outputs of OmniPath Dilution Robustness.
-None of the content in it is intended to be a long term part of the project.
-If it were relevant it would be moved into the right script.

-5. **Tutorials**: This folder has two scripts in it, both of which run through reproductions of the official tutorials of dependencies of this project.
-The LIANA tutorial is useful for installing LIANA on windows, the Seurat one formats the PBMC data set to that it is ready to be used with LIANA.
+5.  **Seurat_Tut_Script**: This script reproduces all the processing steps in the official Seurat tutorial.
+Use this in conjunction with the GetData script before you run any analysis on the Seurat data set.